noarea147/docs/Products-docs.md

-# API Documentation InkLink backend
+# API Documentation - InkLink Backend

-This document outlines the endpoints available on the Node.js server and their respective usage for integrating with a Unity application.
-Each endpoint is described in detail, including the required request body, method, and example responses.
+This document outlines the available endpoints for the InkLink backend, built with Node.js.
+It provides details on each endpoint's usage, request format, and expected responses.

 ---